omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === Motivation

-The OMNeT\++ IDE offers several wizards via the 'File|New' menu: 'New OMNeT++ Project', 'New Simple Module', 'New Compound Module', 'New INI File', and so on.
+The IDE offers several wizards via the 'File|New' menu: 'New OMNeT++ Project', 'New Simple Module', 'New Compound Module', 'New Network', 'New Simulation', 'New Msg File', and 'New Ini File'.
+This chapter describes how one can add content to these dialogs to create wizards that are specific to simulation models: for example a 'New INET Ad-Hoc Network' wizard, a 'New MiXiM Simulation' wizard, an 'Import INET Network From CSV File' wizard, a 'New MiXiM Radio Model' wizard, and others.

-By default these wizards already offer useful functionality to the user, but using the information in this chapter, it is possible to add to them new UI elements and content templates that are specific to simulation models.
-For example, one can create a New INET Ad-Hoc Network wizard, a New MiXiM Simulation Wizard, an Import INET Network From CSV File wizard, a New MiXiM Radio Model wizard, and so on.
+For someone who is writing a model framework which will be available for the general public, wizards are a great way to educate future users about the simulation model.
+While documentation and example simulations are somewhat passive ways of showing off model features to users, wizards encourage users to experiment with the model and explore its capabilities.
+The right set of capable wizards can give a jump start to users, and emphasizes learning by doing.

 These wizards can be prepared with low effort and without any Java or C++ programming, and can be distributed with the corresponding model framework